KiayangQ/paperdigger/README.md

 sci_down(filename,orignial="Dois")
 ```

-and this parameter is also optional in the shiny app).
+and this parameter is also optional in the shiny app.

 ## Note